tsangiotis/tsangiotis.github.io/_drafts/2017-01-12-attacked-by-chinese-robots.md

 this stuff when I first became the admin of that club but now I am wiser.
 Now I am a man with the plan.

 I can disable ssh login for the root user.
-However I have not assesed what this means for my ability to troubleshoot stuff.
+However I have not assessed what this means for my ability to troubleshoot stuff.
 I am afraid that if I mess things up I would need the ability to login from root.
 There is probably a solution involving the console on my VPS website but I have to investigate my